 We love our plum dumplings.
 Seriously.
 It’s not only a favorite childhood treat, but a love affair that lasts for life.
 A marriage, if you wish, but minus the bitterness.
 On the contrary, it’s a sweet and comforting relationship full of hot, juicy and downright sexy moments.
 Imagine a soft succulent plum spiced with sugar and a dash of cinnamon, trapped inside a delicate potato dough that’s shaped into a perfect round ball, then simmered until the plum releases its sweet and juicy goodness into the dough.
 The dumplings are then crowned with a generous drizzle of crispy buttery bread crumbs.
 Now, that’s something else.

 The experience of eating a simple plum galette is not that much different.
 The textures are quite different of course, but the flavor and the overall impression is equally spectacular.
 The crispness of the delicate buttery pastry contrasts beautifully with tender luscious plums.
-As their lovely sweet juices caramelize in the oven, the plums miraculously turn into a soft, sticky and incredibly rich filling.
+As their lovely sweet juices caramelize in the oven, the plums miraculously the good wife bitcoin for dummies turn into a soft, sticky and incredibly rich filling.
 That magic oven time brings out the best in plums, enhancing their natural sweetness, and rewakening their tart bite at the same time.

 Category: Pies & tarts

 1/2 teaspoon salt

 110g cold butter

 2 tablespoons milk + 1 teaspoon sugar (to brush the crust before baking)